MetPX/sarracenia/docs/source/Explanation/DuplicateSuppression.rst

 HPC mirrorring
 ~~~~~~~~~~~~~~

+In the high speed mirroring of data between high performance computing clusters,
 shell scripts often spend time appending records to files, perhaps hundreds of times per second.
 Once the script is complete, the file becomes read-only for consumers.
 It is not useful
 to transmit these intermediate values.
 A 100 byte file monitored using the shim library